caballeto/mcc/README.md

 # mcc

-This repository is my attempt in implementing a compiler for a subset of C language.
+This repository contains my attempt of implementing a compiler for a subset of C language.
 The primary goal is to get more practice with hands-on implementation of a real language.
-The compiler is written in C++, accept C files and generates X86-64 assembly output.
+The compiler is written in C++, it accepts C files and generates X86-64 assembly output.

 ## Layout